In this episode, Shoutmon has to fend off not only a resurgent MadLeomon army, but also the two barnacles his savior dragged along with him.

 If anything, it turns Mikey away.
 Mikey recognizes that Shoutmon is going to great lengths and that's a red flag.
 The biggest problem is that Mikey has nothing to reassure him that Shoutmon is actually a good guy.
 Yes, MadLeomon is hardly a savory character, and his army tear-assing through Shoutmon's village doesn't deserve any justification, but what's Mikey's frame of reference here?
 For all he knows, the entire world operates like this, and anybody seeking the crown will have to resort to these tactics, even Shoutmon.

 Shoutmon's other problem is that he says he wants to be king, but never says why.
 Mikey initially sides with Angie on the assumption that Shoutmon just wanted power, and Shoutmon is so fixated with this end goal that he neglects to explain.
 Only after he proves he has noble intentions does Mikey agree to help.
 That starts with saving Mikey, Angie and Jeremy from MadLeomon, then convincing Mikey that he wants to be king because the other contenders are evil and destructive.
 He's the one that wants to do it the right way, as the rag-tag group of underdogs taking on the world.
-Mikey can totally get behind that.
-He can tell Angie to make him a sandwich.
+Mikey can totally get behind that, even if it's the equivalent of telling Angie to make him a sandwich.

 My Grade: A-